10 tips to improve your English, (mostly!) from the comfort of your own home

 2. Watch your favourite TV shows and movies in English

 To increase your exposure to English, try watching your favourite English-language shows without any language dubbing — platforms like Netflix usually allow you to change the language of shows.
-If you’re struggling with the accent of the actors, or some of the speech is a bit fast, you can also begin watching with Czech subtitles, and then switch to English subtitles when you feel up to it.
+If you’re struggling with the accent of the actors, or some of the speech is a bit fast, you can also begin watching with subtitles in your native language, and then switch to English subtitles when you feel up to it.
 As a bonus, this will also give you access to a whole world of English-language content that isn’t available in Czech!

 3. Listen to music in English